cs50nestm/web/simulation/README.md

 In about 600 words, discuss how computer simulation can help us analyze how viruses spread, what we can do to slow them down, and how we can model real-world situations using your knowledge of programming.

-## Step1: Take a look at this Virus Simulation
+## Step1: Take a Look at this Virus Simulation

 Take a look at this example of the [exponential growth of viruses](https://intro.cs50nestm.net/virus).
 This animation was inspired by Mr. Sullivan, who teaches computer science to NEST+m middle schoolers, who was in turn inspired by an article in the [Washington Post](https://www.washingtonpost.com/graphics/2020/world/corona-simulator/).

+## Step2: Do Some Reasearch

+Research and read a few articles about computer simulation.
+A good starting point might be the Washington Post article linked above.

-## Step2: Write an essay in a google doc
+## Step3: Write an Essay in a Google Doc

 In approximately 600 words, discuss how computer simulation can help us predict the spread of viruses, like covid-19, as well as model other real world situations.
 In your written response, you should consider this (non-exhaustive) list of questions a good starting point: